Singular reduction modules of differential equations: Singular modules of vector fields for differential equations

-An involutive module $Q$ is considered to be weakly ultra-singular for the differential equation $\mathcal L$: $L[u]=0$ if it is strongly ultra-singular for $\mathcal L$.
-As in the case of strong regularity, weakly regular modules for the differential equation~$\mathcal L$ are defined to have weak singularity co-order $r=\ord L$.
+In particular, as in the case of strong regularity, weakly regular modules for the differential equation~$\mathcal L$ are defined to have weak singularity co-order $r=\ord L$.
+An involutive module~$Q$ is considered to be weakly ultra-singular for the differential equation $\mathcal L$: $L[u]=0$ if it is strongly ultra-singular for~$\mathcal L$.
 We write $\wsco_{\mathcal L}Q$ for the weak singularity co-order of the module~$Q$ for the equation~$\mathcal L$.

 Strong singularity implies weak singularity and consequently weak regularity implies strong regularity.
 The weak singularity co-order is always less or equal and may be strictly less than the strong singularity co-order.
-Thus strongly regular vector fields may be singular in the weak sense.
-As a simple example, consider the equation $x_2u_{111}+x_1u_{222}=e^{u_{33}}(u_{3}+u)$.
-It possesses the two-dimensional singular module $\langle\p_1,\p_2\rangle$ whose strong and weak singularity co-orders equal~2 and~1, respectively.
-The same module $\langle\p_1,\p_2\rangle$ is strongly regular and is of weak singularity co-order~1 for the equation $x_2u_{11}+x_1u_{22}=e^{u_{33}}(u_3+u)$.
+Thus, strongly regular modules may be singular in the weak~sense.